insight-platform/Savant/docs/adapters.md

 # Adapters Manual

-We call an adapter an independent process that either reads (source adapter) or writes (sink adapter) data from/to some location, thus decoupling input/output operations from the main processing.
+The adapter is an independent process that either reads (source adapter) or writes (sink adapter) data from/to some location, thus decoupling input/output operations from the main processing.

-Savant provides several source and sink adapters.
-All adapters are implemented as Docker images, and Python scripts have been developed to simplify the process of running and using source and sink adapters.
+Savant provides several ready-to-use source and sink adapters.
+All adapters are implemented as Docker images, and Python helper scripts have been developed to simplify the process of running and using source and sink adapters.
+However, scripts are optional, so you can launch adapters directly as docker commands.

-A Savant module is able to interface with any number of both source and sink adapters at the same time by using ZeroMQ sockets and Avro protocol.

-Below are descriptions of all adapters provided in the repository and examples of how to run them.
+The framework can communicate with both source and sink adapters via a protocol implemented with ZeroMQ sockets Apache AVRO.
+Below you will find descriptions for all adapters provided and examples of how to run them.

 ## Source adapters

 ### Image file source adapter

-Image file source adapter reads `image/jpeg` and `image/png` files from `LOCATION`, which can be:
+Image file source adapter reads `image/jpeg` or `image/png` files from `LOCATION`, which can be:
-- Local path to a single file
+- Local path to a single file;
-- Local path to a directory with one or more files (not necessarily with the same encoding)
+- Local path to a directory with files (not necessarily in the same encoding);
-- HTTP URL to a single file
+- HTTP URL to a single file.

-Adapter parameters are set trough environment variables:
+The adapter parameters are set with environment variables:
-- `LOCATION` - Image file(s) location.
+- `LOCATION` - image file(s) location or URL;
-- `SOURCE_ID` - Unique identifier for the source.
-This option is required.
+- `SOURCE_ID` - unique identifier for the source; this option is required;
-- `FRAMERATE` - Desired framerate for the video stream formed from the input image files.
+- `FRAMERATE` - desired framerate for the video stream formed from the input image files (if sync mode is chosen);
-- `SORT_BY_TIME` - Flag indicates whether files from `LOCATION` should be sorted by modification time (ascending order).
-By default, it is False  and files are sorted lexicographically.
+- `SORT_BY_TIME` - flag indicates whether the files from `LOCATION` should be sorted by modification time (ascending order); by default, it is `False`  and the files are sorted lexicographically.
-- `READ_METADATA` - Flag indicates the need to read and send the object's metadata from a JSON file that has the identical name as the source file.
-Default is False.
+- `READ_METADATA` - flag indicates the need to read and send the object's metadata from a JSON file that has the identical name as the source file; default is `False`.
-- `OUT_ENDPOINT` - Adapter output (should be equal to module input) ZeroMQ socket endpoint.
-Default is ipc:///tmp/zmq-sockets/input-video.ipc.
+- `OUT_ENDPOINT` - adapter output (should be equal to the configured framework input) ZeroMQ socket endpoint; default is `ipc:///tmp/zmq-sockets/input-video.ipc`.
-- `OUT_TYPE` - Adapter output ZeroMQ socket type.
-Default is DEALER.
+- `OUT_TYPE` - adapter output ZeroMQ socket type; default is `DEALER`, can be `PUB` or `REQ`;
-- `OUT_BIND` - Adapter output ZeroMQ socket bind/connect mode (bind if True).
-Default is False.
+- `OUT_BIND` - adapter output ZeroMQ socket bind/connect mode (the bind mode is when set to `True`); default is `False`.
-- `SYNC` - Flag indicates the need to send frames from source synchronously (i.e. with the frame rate set via the FRAMERATE parameter).
-Default is False.
+- `SYNC` - flag indicates the need to send frames from source synchronously (i.e. with the frame rate set via the `FRAMERATE` parameter); default is `False`;
-- `FPS_PERIOD_FRAMES` - Number of frames between FPS reports.
-Default is 1000.
+- `FPS_PERIOD_FRAMES` - number of frames between FPS reports; default is `1000`;
-- `FPS_PERIOD_SECONDS` - Number of seconds between FPS reports.
-Default is None.
+- `FPS_PERIOD_SECONDS` - number of seconds between FPS reports; default is `None`;
-- `FPS_OUTPUT` - Path to the file where the FPS reports will be written.
-Default is 'stdout'.
+- `FPS_OUTPUT` - path to the file where the FPS reports will be written; default is `stdout`.

 Example
 ```bash